neneyhsw/ryu_multipath/README.md

 Reference: https://github.com/saeenali/openvswitch/wiki/Stochastic-Switching-using-Open-vSwitch-in-Mininet

-This repository provide ryu controller file and mininet topo file to implement multipath transmission in SDN.
+This repository provide ryu controller file and mininet topology to implement multipath transmission in SDN.
 Before you try this repository, you need to install the environments. (ryu, mininet, openvswitch)

-When you run this repository,

 mininet shows: